PhilipVigus/CV/README.md

 - At Makers Academy I received regular positive feedback about the way I communicated during group projects and in pair programming.
 I am passionate about ensuring everyone gets a say in the direction a project takes, and take pride in my ability to facilitate this
 - At OCN London I often had to communicate difficult feedback to clients while maintaining strong and constructive working relationships.
 I sat in rooms full of hostile teachers, explaining why the courses they had spent the last year delivering were so poor that their learners could not yet receive their certificates.
 I then had to work with the same staff to improve their provision and ensure learners were able to progress

+#### Problem solving

+I have a thorough, methodical approach to solving problems, and excellent research skills

+- At Makers Academy I was known for drill down into an issue or bug rather than making a lot of changes without understanding what was and wasn't working.
+Isolating the specific line of code made it far quicker to identify the cause and find a solution
+- When faced with something I don't understand or a problem I need to solve, I utilise thorough research skills.
+I spend time establishing whether someone else has already solved the same or a similar problem.
+If this is the case then I make sure I understand how they did so, rather than blindly copying their approach.
+I also emphasize the importance of official documentation, which often contains the answers I am looking for.
+If that fails then I will spend time reading around the subject, making sure my understanding of the issue and its context is strong.
+I break the problem down into the smallest possible, which my itself can make a seemingly unsurmountable issue much simpler, and solve those micro-problems one at a time until there are none left.

 #### Determination and persistence